 All sailors must be 2024 Oakcliff supporters.
 We also encourage supporters to create teams and sign up for a three-week series to optimize their learning and coaching.

-Supporter open sails are every Friday and Saturday evening from 12pm to 6pm, from May to September.
+Supporter open sails are every Fridays from 2 – 4pm and 4 – 6pm, from May to September.
 Reserve a boat and bring your family or team to sail the Match 40s or Classics.
 You can also reserve Lasers, Sunfish, and a paddleboard.
 See below for rigging instructions.
 On Fridays, a Classics Race will take place at 4:30pm.
+We are also bringing back the BBQ!
+We are going back to our roots and asking it to be pot-luck.
 Sign up or cancel no later than 10am the day of.
 Sign up on our Calendar.
 Through our calendar system, you can choose to join us for two separate time slots – 2-4pm or 4-6pm.
 You can also choose to do both.
-All sailors must be 2021 Oakcliff supporters.
+All sailors must be 2024 Oakcliff supporters.